drseg/swift-fsm/README.md

 }
 ```

-The keyword `actions` is also available for function call context blocks:
+`actions` is also available for context blocks:

 ```swift
 try turnstile.buildTable {